Welcome to the Saving Hope Foundation Dog Foster Program

 Fostering a dog on a temporary basis is a crucial part in the success of a future adoption.
 The dog is given an opportunity to adjust to a home environment, and we are given additional time to find a permanent forever home.
 We ask that our Fosters commit to transporting their foster dog to any necessary vet visits, or future adoption events.
-If you are unable to do this, we will do our best to provide volunteer transport.

 Saving Hope Dog Rescue provides all the food and supplies while the puppy or dog is in your care, unless you would like to do so yourself.
 Saving Hope Dog Rescue is responsible for all of the dog’s medical care while in our foster program.

 If you decide to adopt your foster dog, then simply advise us and complete the Saving Hope Dog Adoption Application.
 The standard adoption fee of $360 helps Saving Hope cover the spay/neuter of your new puppy or dog, critical vaccinations and other medical and general needs.

 Becoming a Foster is a very rewarding experience – the cuddles, adoration, joy, fun, laughter and just knowing you are helping these beautiful animals who can’t help themselves.
 However, it is also important to remember that it is a lot of hard work that requires commitment, time and patience.

 Rescued puppies / dogs require a lot of time, love and attention.
 As a Foster you’ll need to be present 5 hours a day with your puppies / dogs

 Puppies especially require constant supervision as they are inquisitive and like to explore.
 This means they also find things to chew and can get into mischief very quickly